Nikki Haley will suspend her campaign and leave Donald Trump as the last major Republican candidate

 After DeSantis exited the campaign following Trump’s record-setting win in the Iowa caucuses, Haley hoped that New Hampshire voters would feel so strongly about keeping the former president away from the White House that they would turn out to support her in large numbers.

-“America does not do coronations,” Haley said at a VFW hall in Franklin on the eve of the New Hampshire primary.
+“America does not do coronations,” Haley said at a Veterans of Foreign Wars hall in Franklin on the eve of the New Hampshire primary.
 “Let’s show all of the media class and the political class that we’ve got a different plan in mind, and let’s show the country what we can do.”

-She had long vowed to win South Carolina but backed off of that pledge as the primary drew nearer.
-She crisscrossed the state that twice elected her governor on a bus tour, holding smaller events than Trump’s less frequent rallies and suggesting she was better equipped to beat Biden than him.
+She had long vowed to win South Carolina but backed off that pledge as the primary drew nearer.
+She crisscrossed the state that twice elected her governor on a bus tour, holding smaller events than Trump’s less frequent rallies and suggesting she was better equipped than him to beat Biden.

 But by staying in the campaign, Haley drew enough support from suburbanites and college-educated voters to highlight Trump’s apparent weaknesses with those groups.